asefatesfay/system-design-architecture/system-design-topics/67-nordstrom-platform-story.md

 The deeper problem: each team maintained their own hosting infrastructure, their own deployment pipeline, their own SSR setup.
 Engineering effort that should go into product features was going into infrastructure.
-A team that wanted to change their routing pattern had to coordinate with our team.
+A team that wanted to change their routing pattern had to coordinate with the platform team.
-A team that wanted to improve their page's performance had to understand SSR infrastructure that wasn't their core competency.
+A team that wanted to improve their page's performance had to understand both .NET and React SSR—infrastructure that wasn't their core competency.

+The infrastructure itself was brittle: individual EC2 instances per team meant no horizontal scaling without manual intervention, deployments required coordinated server restarts, and the .NET SSR layer meant teams couldn't own their full rendering pipeline—they were blocked by platform team capacity.

 At peak events like Anniversary Sale, coordinating deployments across 8+ separately-hosted applications was a logistical nightmare.
 Any one team